MLBB M7 World Championship: Power Ranking Leaderboard

 Moonton recently unveiled a power ranking leaderboard on its official social media accounts highlighting the top teams across the participating countries and regions ahead of M7.
 In Indonesia, ONIC Esports currently leads, building on their M5 runner-up finish and MSC 2023 championship, followed closely by Bigetron by Vitality.
 The Philippines is spearheaded by Aurora Gaming, with Team Liquid PH, the MSC 2025 champions, ranked second.
-In Malaysia, CG Esports sits at the top, followed by Team Vamos.
+In Malaysia,Selangor Red Giants or SRG.OG sits at the top, followed by CG Esports.
 Team Spirit leads the EECA region, while Team Falcons is the frontrunner in MENA.
 YBINGAME currently dominates China, and Galaxy Legends leads Cambodia.
 LATAM sees Influence Rage is tied with Alpha 7 Esports as their strongest contenders, while Myanmar's top teams include Team 7 and Yangon Galacticos.
-In Turkey, Aurora Turkiyë, the sister team of Aurora Gaming, is recognized as the region's strongest squad.
+In Turkey, Aurora Türkiye, the sister team of Aurora Gaming, is recognized as the region's strongest squad.